-A number of bills have been introduced in the 107th Congress which seek to provide financial support for broadband deployment, especially in rural and/or low-income areas.
-Some provisions would authorize funding for loans and grants, while others would establish targeted tax credits for companies investing in broadband facilities.38 The Senate Budget Committee-passed FY2003 budget resolution (S.Con.Res.100) includes a "Sense of the Senate Regarding Broadband Capabilities for Underserved Areas" (Section 303).
-The provision finds that broadband is not deployed or adequately utilized in rural and other underserved areas, and calls on Congress to encourage deployment of and demand for broadband technologies in those areas.
+A number of bills were introduced in the 107th Congress which sought to provide financial support for broadband deployment, especially in rural and/or low-income areas.
+Some provisions would have authorized funding for loans and grants, while others would have established targeted tax credits for companies investing in broadband facilities.

 The Senate version of the farm bill - S. 1731 (Harkin) - contained language authorizing the Secretary of Agriculture to provide grants and loans to eligible entities providing broadband service in rural areas.
-Subsequently, the final farm bill conference agreement (H.Rept.107-424; H.R.2646/S. 1731, the Farm Security and Rural Investment Act of 2002) authorizes the Secretary of Agriculture to make loans and loan guarantees to eligible entities for facilities and equipment providing broadband service in rural communities.
-Section 6103 authorizes a total of \$100 million through FY2007 (\$20 million for each of fiscal years 2002 through 2005, and \$10 million for each of fiscal years 2006 and 2007).
+Subsequently, the final farm bill conference agreement (H.Rept.107-424; H.R.
+2646/S. 1731, the Farm Security and Rural Investment Act of 2002) authorizes the Secretary of Agriculture to make loans and loan guarantees to eligible entities for facilities and equipment providing broadband service in rural communities.
+Section 6103 makes available, from the funds of the Commodity Credit Corporation, a total of \$100 million through FY2007 (\$20 million for each of fiscal years 2002 through 2005, and \$10 million for each of fiscal years 2007).
 The Farm Bill was signed into law (P.L.
 107-171) on May 13, 2002.